collaborativebioinformatics/Pangenome_and_Genomic_Cluster_Modeling/README.md

 <img width="942" height="490" alt="image" src="https://github.com/user-attachments/assets/1e736b17-d779-4cd9-aa68-78d06b2d1740" />

-## a) Dowload Data from HPRC
+## a) Download Data from HPRC

-Dowload data from HPRC for generating graphs from:
+Download data from HPRC for generating graphs from:
 ```
 download_path=/path/to/download/destination/
 python ./HPRC_download_prep/download_hprc.py \
 ./HPRC_download_prep/assemblies.tsv \
 $download_path
 ```
-### Extract Chromsome 19 and 22 from HPRC samples
+### Extract Chromosome 19 and 22 from HPRC samples

-As pangenome graph construction is very comptuationally intensive we will be running the process on chromosome19 and chromsome22 as a more tractable dataset.
+As pangenome graph construction is very computationally intensive we will be running the process on chromosome19 and chromsome22 as a more tractable dataset.

 ### Install Entrez Direct using conda
 The contig names in the fasta files for HPRC are NCBI identifiers and need to be queried using edirect tools to convert these to convetional chromosme numbers (e.g. CM102454.1 -> chr22).
 This can be installed with conda using: